MayamaTakeshi/yate-experiments/README.md

 ```
 The above will start a tmux session as specified in tmux_session.yml.

-To simplify and focus on our interests, we will have only the modules regexroute, extmodule and tonegen enabled.
+To simplify and focus on our interests, we will have only the modules regexroute, extmodule and javascript enabled.

 ## Running tests